 Shrooms also often increase introspection.
 This is how they are typically used in mental or behavioral therapy.
 They could allow someone to experience and work through repressed emotions.
 Often times under a shroom trip people are more open to thoughts and feelings they tend to avoid .

 Shrooms often also increase the intensity of someone’s emotions and experiences.
 Things become much more funny or silly suddenly.
 Thoughts become more meaningful or deeper.
 There’s a greater sense of wonder about the world.
-There’s a deeper appreciation for friends and family and nature.
+And there’s a deeper appreciation for friends and family and nature.
 There’s often a strong sense of peace with the people, plants and animals on the planet or even in the universe.

 Feeling of love and kindness seem to surface while on shrooms.
 But sometimes so do feelings of paranoia or other negative emotions.
 It’s important to understand that you can easily change your mind during a trip.
 Meditation is a good way to practice this ability.
 Many people believe that shrooms don’t give you what you want during a trip.
 They give you what you need.
 So maybe experiencing these negative emotions will release or purge them?
 This could allow someone to let go of pent-up anger, anxiety or other negative emotions.